 Progesterone is a hormone responsible for fertility and menstruation.

 Progesterone prepares the endometrium, the innermost lining of the uterus, for pregnancy.
-The hormone helps thicken the endometrium to support implantation.
+The hormone helps thicken this lining to support implantation.

 Though doctors understand the importance of progesterone in females, they know little about the hormone’s role in males.

-In this article, we explore the symptoms of low progesterone levels and the treatment options.
+In this article, we explore the symptoms of low progesterone and the treatment options.

-Without this hormone, the body cannot prepare the right environment for the egg and developing fetus.
-If a woman becomes pregnant but has low progesterone levels, there may be an increased risk of pregnancy loss.
+For those interested in becoming pregnant, it may be difficult.
+Without enough of this hormone, the body cannot prepare the right environment for the egg and developing fetus.
+If someone with low progesterone becomes pregnant, there may be an increased risk of pregnancy loss.

 - abnormal uterine bleeding